Dispelling Common Gardening Myths

 Truth: "Earthworms are the best things that could happen to your lawn," Fred says.
 Below the surface, they're aereating and feeding the soil at the same time through their worm castings.
 And those piles of dirt on top of your lawn are exactly that.
 If the castings bother you, rake the piles into the lawn to move the castings back where they belong.

-Myth No. 3: Grass should be watered everyday in the summer.
+Myth No. 3: Grass should be watered daily in the summer.

 Truth: Too much water can kill a lawn.
 The lawn's roots need a period of dryness to be healthy and stave off insects and disease.
 An application of water two to three times a week equaling about 1-1/2 to two inches during the summer is ideal.